opentiny/fluent-editor/CONTRIBUTING.md

 ## Submitting PRs

-Before submitting a PR, please ensure that the content you submit is in line with the overall planning of Fluent Editor.
+Before submitting a PR, please ensure that the content you submit is in line with the overall planning of TinyEditor.
 Generally, Issues already marked as [bug](https://github.com/opentiny/fluent-editor/labels/bug) encourage submitting PRs.
 If you are not sure, you can create a [Discussion](https://github.com/opentiny/fluent-editor/discussions) for discussion.

 ### Pull Request Standards